telezoic/supplejack_docker/README.md

 ```

 ##### Stop Docker containers and cleanup
 Everytime you stop Docker containers, it is ideal to remove them as well.
+This is because everytime you run `docker-compose up`, it will create new docker containers.
+This is normal, but annoying because it will also run old docker containers.

 `> docker-compose stop && docker-compose rm -v`